gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --prompt                     Always prompt for input on every option, even those not prompted for by default.
     -N, --no-prompt                  No prompt, skips all input prompting.
-        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-dir DIRECTORY      Payload from a local directory containing 1-N JSON or YAML files, skip all prompting.
-        --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output